-Aloe perfoliata f. variegata, also known as Aloe mitriformis f. variegata, is a clustering succulent that forms rosettes of bluish-green leaves irregularly striped with creamy yellow.
+Aloe perfoliata 'Variegata', also known as Aloe mitriformis 'Variegata', is an attractive succulent that forms rosettes of bluish-green leaves irregularly striped with creamy yellow.
 The variegated leaves are short, broad, thick, fleshy, and have little white, harmless teeth.
-Rosettes grow up to 12 inches tall and up to 7 inches (18 cm) in diameter.
-The leaf margins have little white, harmless teeth.
-The orange-red flowers appear in summer on stalks, which vary from being rounded to being cone-shaped.
+Rosettes grow up to 12 inches tall and 7 inches (18 cm) in diameter.
+The orange-red flowers appear in summer on stalks that vary from rounded to cone-shaped.

 How to Grow and Care